not-napoleon/photo-site/content/photo/1-gallery1/index.md

   name: First Touch of Fall
   params:
     order: 17
-    description: Conditions were pretty hard for this image, bright sun and hazy, but I thought I'd try it anyway.
+    description: Conditions in the Blue Ridge Mountains were pretty hard for this image, bright sun and hazy, but I thought I'd try it anyway.
 First time trying a square crop, I think I like it.

 - src: "Gallery - 20200824 - Fren Detail - web resolution.jpg"
   name: Fern Detail